 There are great hikes to do in Joshua Tree, with trails for all levels of hiking ability.
 The most popular trails include Barker Dam, Wall Street Mill, and Ryan Mountain.
 There are also several “hikes” that are simple paved walks.

 One of the best things to do in Joshua Tree National Park is to visit the Cholla Cactus Garden at sunrise.
-These fuzzy cactus reflect the morning light, making for a breathtaking experience.
+These fuzzy cacti reflect the morning light, making for a breathtaking experience.

 The BEST thing to do at Joshua Tree, is to stay after dark and observe the night sky.
 There is very little light pollution here, and you can see the stars and the Milky Way like you have never seen them before!